tshrode37/Twitter-Streaming-Football/README.md

 2. `game2_twitter_streaming.py`: Kansas City Chiefs vs Buffalo Bills; ; stream from beginning of game to end of Game 2
 3. `postgame_twitter_stream.py`: Use tag words for Tampa Bay Buccaneers and Kansas City Chiefs (winner of Game 1 and Game 2); stream from end of Game 2 and end when appropriate number of tweets are collected

-To ensure that our data was written to MongoDB, we can use the commands in Jupyter Notebook:
+To ensure that our data was written to MongoDB, we need to open Jupyter Notebook using the command `jupyter notebook` in the Anaconda terminal.
+Then, we can use the following commands:

 ```python
 #check that data was written to MongoDB